landlab/landlab/docs/source/development/install/install.rst

 2. Ensure that you have removed other versions of Landlab from your computer.

-    If you’ve previously used pip to install Landlab, we recommend you take that version off first.
+    If you've previously used pip to install Landlab, we recommend you take that version off first.
 At a command prompt, use the command

     .. code-block:: bash